← Back to Community

 What we worked on

-- Pelvic floor activation drills (Kegels with breath, hip lifts with breath).
+• Pelvic floor activation drills (breath-paced contractions, hip lifts with breath).

-- Bodyweight hinge re-pattern (Romanian deadlift with no load, then light kettlebell).
+• Bodyweight hinge re-pattern (Romanian deadlift unloaded, then a light kettlebell).

-- Walking.
+• Walking.
 Just walking.
-30 minutes a day.
+30 minutes a day, usually down to the waterfront and back.

 By the end of month 1, the pelvic floor was responding.
-The stress incontinence on jumping had not been tested (we were not jumping yet) but at-rest function was clearly improving.
+We had not retested the stress incontinence on jumping (we were not jumping yet), but at-rest function was clearly improving.
 The diastasis had narrowed to about 1.5 fingers.

 She felt different.
 Not stronger yet.
-More aware of her body.
+More aware of her body, more in the driver's seat.

 Month 2: strength reintroduction